Tracks within the Program

-For residents seeking further refinement of POCUS skills and the opportunity to graduate with “Distinction in Point-of-Care Ultrasound” we also offer a Point-of-Care Ultrasound Pathway.
+For residents seeking further refinement of POCUS skills and the opportunity to graduate with “Distinction in Point-of-Care Ultrasound,” we also offer a Point-of-Care Ultrasound Pathway.
 Components include a deeper diver into more advanced skillsets, creation of an ultrasound image portfolio, participation in dedicated ultrasound teaching activities, and ultrasound skills assessment.
-The pathway is directed by Dr. Bill Novak, a residency APD.

 Medicine in Psychiatry Track

 Directors: Telva Olivares, MD and Kirk Harris, MD

 The University of Rochester has a long and distinguished history of creative collaboration between the Departments of Psychiatry and Internal Medicine aimed at improving the care of patients.
 For example, the Biopsychosocial Model was originally described by George Engel, a U of R internist and psychiatrist, in 1977.